tiacsys/bridle/boards/shields/rpi_pico_bb/doc/index.rst

 =================

 Shows how the widgets look like out of the box using the built-in material theme.
-See also Zephyr sample: :zephyr:code-sample:`zephyr:lvgl-demos`.
+See also Zephyr sample: :zephyr:code-sample:`lvgl-demos`.

 .. tabs::